 The world around us is changing at a much faster pace than any one can anticipate.
 The world of “computing” has already seen great shifts from Desktops to Notebooks to Smartphones and Tablets.
 The coming decade will be more focused on mobile computing and cloud computing.
-Here in this article, I am listing some of the best and really useful applications released in Android market (aka Google Play), that comes handy for any one who is working in Electrical and Electronics industries/professions.
+Here in this article, I am listing some of the best and really useful applications released in Google Playstore, that comes handy for any one who is working in Electrical and Electronics industries/professions.

 EveryCircuit – is a simple and beautiful application for android which helps you to build and simulate circuit ideas.
 It has a really good & simple user interface which begins with a workspace where you can start building your circuits.
 You can add your components like resistors, capacitors, inductors, power sources, signal sources etc and wire them together to complete the circuit.
 You can alter the values of each and every component and then finally Run/Simulate them.
 You will see the current flow, input and output waveforms graphically represented etc when you run the circuit you have built.
 You can alter the component values in real time and see the changes in output instantly.
 Additionally the app developers have provided a set of built in circuit applications like inverting amplifier, rectifier circuits, voltage regulator etc which the user can simulate instantly to learn the working of these circuits.
 The attractive feature is the graphical representation (animation) of the electron flow, input and output signals which helps the user to understand the circuit functioning within no time.
 Their free version doesn’t have a large work space area, which limits the number of components you can play with.
 They also have limited their component library in their free application.
-I think they have deliberately done this to promote their paid application – EveryCircuit Premium – which they sell for around 10 USD.
-They have sold more than 10,000 apps in Play store, which shows people are quiet interested in their app.
-I suggest you try their Free app first and if you like it, go ahead and buy the premium version.
+I think they have deliberately done this to promote their paid application.

 PartSeeker – is an app for searching electronic parts and components.
 Unfortunately this app is a paid one and the good side is that you can buy it for less than 2 USD.
 This app is made and released by the same company (IERO) which made ElectroDroid (see above) app.
 IERO has made this app by using the extensive component library of Octopart (the electronic component search engine).
 This app comes handy while you are away travelling and is keen to search for a component using your mobile device (may be smart phone or a tab!).